khadija20001/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -11-directories_permissions is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed.

 -12-directory_permissions is a script that creat a directory with permission 751.

+-13-change_group is a script for changing the group owner of hello to school.